 The story illuminates a common problem in international development.
 The recognition of culture and local belief systems is not traditionally included in the study and implementation of development projects.
 Beliefs, values, and worldviews common to Westerners can be extremely different from the ones confronted in the Global South.
 While the volunteer successfully addressed a community need by his own standards, he missed half of the equation—the unseen, unspoken half that decides how the community feels about the project.
 It may seem obvious through the eyes of a westerner that a village would want and benefit from a local well.
 However, without community participation and an understanding of the cultural complexities at play, the well (and many other projects like it) fail to be sustainable.

-Foundation for Sustainable Development works to provide a solution to unsuccessful projects by engaging in a more comprehensive approach to development—one that integrates pragmatic solutions with the qualitative interior needs of individuals and communities.
+Foundation for Sustainable Community Based Development works to provide a solution to unsuccessful projects by engaging in a more comprehensive approach to development—one that integrates pragmatic solutions with the qualitative interior needs of individuals and communities.
 These interior aspects (feelings, beliefs, values, and worldviews) are the source of empowerment and the ability to collectively and sustainably rise out of poverty.

 The trauma of war, famine, marginalization, desertification, and economic oppression divides communities and reduces self-worth.
 Delivering resources and implementing needs-based solutions does not automatically trigger a belief in individual and collective action.
 When plans and solutions come solely from outside intervention, results may look good temporarily, but they do little for the community's belief in their ability to sustain change.
 In some cases, foreign intervention may actually further feelings of helplessness and disempowerment.